AI Bias in Credit & Loan Processing: Is AI Biased When Assessing Credit Worthiness?

 Fairness and Bias

 Another significant challenge is ensuring fairness and preventing bias within AI algorithms.
-Financial institutions should promote diverse team compositions to bring a wide range of perspectives into the development and auditing of AI systems, which helps in identifying and mitigating potential biases.
+Financial companies should promote diverse team compositions to bring a wide range of perspectives into the development and auditing of AI systems, which helps in identifying and mitigating potential biases.
 Moreover, these institutions conduct thorough bias assessments regularly to ensure that their decisioning processes remain as objective and fair as possible, thus avoiding the perpetuation of existing societal biases.

 Example: Financial companies could establish a dedicated ethics committee that includes members from diverse backgrounds, including race, gender, and professional fields such as data science, ethics, and consumer advocacy.
 This committee might regularly review AI models used in credit decisioning to assess for biases.
 An example of this could be reviewing loan approval rates across different demographic groups to identify any discrepancies that may indicate bias, subsequently adjusting the AI algorithms based on these findings.